datastaxdevs/workshop-python-astra-app/README.md

 That should show you some simple properties about your Astra DB cluster:

 ```
+% python getCassClusterInfo.py
+Connected to cndb and it is running 4.0.0.6816 version.
+Done.
 ```

 Next, let's build a table and load a few rows of data.
 If you like, have a look at the [01_cassdemo_emp_cassandraTable.cql](21_SimpleDemos/01_cassdemo_emp_cassandraTable.cql) file.
 Once you're done, execute this command to run the CQL commands within: